nicholas-fong/KML-to-GeoJSON/README.md

 Python snippets to convert between KML and GeoJSON.

 KML to GeoJSON:<br>
-KML data structure can range from relatively straight forward to complex schema generated extensions.
+KML data structure can range from relatively straight forward to complex schema-generated extensions.
 This snippet can convert simple KML placemarks to GeoJSON Point, LineString and Polygon features.

 GeoJSON to KML and vice versa: